tsduck/tsduck/scripts/README.md

 - `install-wintools` : This directory contains scripts to install individual prerequisites.
 They are all invoked by `install-prerequisites.ps1`.

-- `WindowsCompileLowPriority.reg` : A registry file which add definitions to force compilation and link processes to run with a lower priority to avoid killing the system while compiling.
+- `adjust-compiler-performance.ps1` : Adjust the compilation performances on
+  Windows with Visual Studio or MSBuild.
+Alter priority and power throttling options.
+See comments in the script.

 The following scripts are just conveniences to run the corresponding `.py` scripts from the Windows explorer: